-ROSHN and EVIQ accelerate EV adoption in Saudi Arabia
+ROSHN and EVIQ Accelerate EV Adoption in Saudi Arabia

 PHOTO

-CEO of EVIQ, Mohammad Baker Gazzaz, said: "This agreement signals the alignment and commitment of both companies to a mutual objective of improving quality of life for the citizens of Saudi Arabia.
-EVIQ's advanced EV charging technology combined with the coverage of ROSHN's integrated communities and properties will result in a widespread network of high-speed chargers in strategic locations around the kingdom, which will result in a positive experience for EV users and support the EV adoption objectives of Saudi Arabia."
+CEO of EVIQ, Mohammad Baker Gazzaz, said: “This agreement signals the alignment and commitment of both companies to a mutual objective of improving quality of life for the citizens of Saudi Arabia.
+EVIQ’s advanced EV charging technology combined with the coverage of ROSHN’s integrated communities and properties will result in a wide-spread network of high-speed chargers in strategic locations around the kingdom, in which will result in a positive experience to EV users and support the EV adoption objectives of Saudi Arabia.”

 The collaboration between ROSHN and EVIQ will also see the launch of the Kingdom's first fast-charging public site launch at ROSHN Front in Riyadh.
 This strategic alliance aims to leverage the expertise of both entities to enhance the infrastructure and support systems crucial for the widespread adoption of EVs in the region.
 The partnership with EVIQ aligns with ROSHN’s ambitions to raise the bar for the real estate industry through innovation, sustainability, and integrity.